Walking Dead Timeline Explained: When All 7 Shows Take Place

 September 9, 2010 - September 30, 2010

 When Fear the Walking Dead season 2 resumes from its midseason break with "Grotesque," the action moves to Mexico but still only inches forward.
-The prequel is somewhere around day 37 at the season finale, "North," with Rick still yet to awaken on the other side of the United States.
+The prequel is somewhere around day 37 in the season finale, "North," with Rick still yet to awaken on the other side of the United States.
 This means the first two seasons of Fear the Walking Dead take place before anything happens in The Walking Dead timeline, showing the world falling apart into what Rick saw when he finally woke up.

 Fear The Walking Dead Season 3